Great cerebral vein: Absence

 Absence of the great cerebral vein is a congenital disorder.
 The deep cerebral veins of the brain normally drain through the great cerebral vein.
 In its absence, the veins from the diencephalon and the basal ganglia drain laterally into the transverse sinus instead of conjoining in the midline through the Galenic drainage system.
 Absence of the great cerebral vein is quite rare.
 It is detected in infancy and most patients die in the neonatal period or in early infancy.

 Thrombosis

 Thrombosis of the great cerebral vein is a form of stroke due to a blood clot in the vein.
 It affects just 3 to 8% of patients, predominantly women.
 Patients may present with consciousness problems, headaches, nausea, visual defects, fatigue, disturbance of eye movements and pupillary reflexes, or coma.
 Thrombosis of the cerebral vein is often deadly but can be survived.
 Risk factors include oral contraceptives, pregnancy, and the postpartum period.

+History

+The great cerebral vein bear the eponym of Galen, due to its mention being preserved in his 22 volumes of printed medical texts; these texts make up roughly half of preserved Greek medical texts.